wp-plugins/rt-side-button/readme.txt

 Royal Side Button add a vertical button to the left side or right of the browser window that links to any page.

 ### Features
-It's easy to use and configure from one settings screen, you can:
 * "Open link in new window" option.
 * Choose any google fonts.
 * Choose button color & hover .